 Follow the Country Code

-When you visit a countryside location, with a responsibility to not only preserve these areas for future generations but also to do no harm to trees, plants, birds or animals, it’s up to us to protect our countryside environments.
+When you visit a countryside location, with a responsibility to preserve these areas for future generations and do no harm to trees, plants, birds, or animals, it’s up to us to protect our countryside environments.
 Close all gates, keep to signposted pathways, and always take your litter home.

 If you encounter livestock on your route

 During the springtime, it’s especially important to give space to any livestock in the fields that may be rearing their young calves or lambs.
 If at all possible, avoid entering the field, or if no other route, keep to the edge of the field, walk quietly but quickly, and always have your dog on a lead.
 Avoid placing you and your dog in between the mother cow and her calf, but if you feel at all threatened by the cow, leave go of the lead and let your dog loose, as the cattle will usually go after the dog.
 Don’t run or panic!
 Most cattle that give chase will normally stop before they get to you.
 If you find that the cows begin to follow you and your dog, keep walking along quietly.

 A sheep farmer can face a huge financial loss if any of his flock are attacked or killed, as the sheep represent a large part of his investment.
 Sheep worrying describes dogs chasing the sheep around or running after them or even an attack on the animals.
 It’s worse if the attack is on pregnant ewes or young lambs.
 There is also the danger from dog faeces left on the grass where the sheep graze, causing diseases that can affect unborn lambs and kill sheep.
 Sheep worrying is classed as a criminal offence and is taken very seriously by the Prosecution Service.
 Owners of dogs who do worry sheep could face imprisonment or large fines.

 When walking your dog in any rural location, we advise that responsible dog owners adhere to the following:

 - Make sure your dog is under control at all times when around livestock

 - Keep to public rights of way